sandeepcvit/whiterabbit/README.md

 After clonign this project run the npm install/npm i

+.env file is gitignored.
+So please create .env file in the root directory and add this line MONGO_DB_URL=mongodb://localhost:27017/whiterabbit and save file

 Run Project
 ----------
 You can start the project by running the npm run serve or nodemon start